Animal Rights Activists Attack Unbothered Kylie Jenner, Will Continue Until She Denounces Fur [Video]

 The SoCal Animal Defense League swarmed Kylie over the weekend in Bev Hills, slamming her and calling her a monster … and now activist Rob Banks tells us the group targeted Kylie because she wears fur and was shopping at Moncler, which sells fox fur coats.

-In the video, Kylie seems completely unbothered during the verbal attack, but maybe she will join the rest of the family and rocking faux fur just to avoid the dramatics.
+In the video, however, Kylie seems completely unbothered during the verbal attack, but maybe she will join the rest of the family in rocking faux fur just to avoid the dramatics.

+Yahoo News reported that Kylie’s run-in with the angry protestors occurred while she was shopping at the Balenciaga store on Rodeo Drive.
+The reality TV star and beauty mogul apparently had the entire store shut down so that she could do some shopping in private.

 Comments